 If you’re an Agile coach, you should constantly develop as a leader, which is impossible without such things as learning and personal growth.
 If you don’t have enough time to study books and articles about management, you still can learn just by listening to various podcasts and make the best out of your drive to work or morning jog.

 There are so many books on Scrum and Agile that it may be really difficult to understand where to start.
 That’s why so many coaches turn to various compiling lists of the best Agile books.
 We look for blogs and articles, in the same way, trying to navigate through hundreds of electronic and printed sources on this topic.
 Reading is a necessary part of learning Agile, however, it’s not the only way available.
 Podcasts are an alternative that can help you learn something new while driving or working out.

 You may be surprised by how many podcasts are devoted to Agile and Scrum.
 Here is the same problem as with the books: What to choose?
 What podcasts are better than others?
 Some podcasts may be discontinued, others may be too new to prove their real value to listeners.
 To help you with this choice, we selected the best Agile/Scrum podcasts for you.

 List of Podcasts for Scrum Masters and Agile Coaches

-There are a few podcasts aimed towards product owners, and Deliver It Cast is, probably, the best one.
-It’s focused on product value, metrics, estimates, etc. The host, Cory Bryan, and perfectly selected guests (Roman Pichler, David Hussman, Geoff Watts, etc.) share their experience and talk about delivering value.
+- Deliver It Cast: There are a few podcasts aimed toward product owners, and Deliver It Cast is, probably, the best one.
+It’s focused on product value, metrics, estimates, etc. The host, Cory Bryan, and perfectly selected guests (Roman Pichler, David Hussman, Geoff Watts, etc.) share their experiences and talk about delivering value.
 It’s certainly a great choice for everyone who wants to better understand product ownership within Agile frameworks.